 To access logging information for a QA device assigned to a Conversation, on the Preview and test screen of the Conversation workflow, locate the device under the QA Users section and select Logging.
 The QA User Logging screen displays the most recent event data from the QA device, the device properties, and any errors encountered.
 For more information about this screen, see How do I set up QA devices?

 Several trigger rules control when Conversations are shown and when they are not.
 Each rule is configured in Swrve and then honored by Swrve’s iOS and Android SDKs.
 When you combine rules it can be difficult to figure out why a Conversation is not displaying during QA testing.
 The best way to see what rules are being used is to check the output of your app.

 To check the output of your app for iOS devices, perform the following actions:

-Step 3: Start up the Apple Configurator, connect your device and click the Console tab of the utility.
+- Start up the Apple Configurator, connect your device and select the Console tab of the utility.